Nawaf Al-Aqidi

-Nawaf bin Dhahi bin Faisal Al-Suwaiti Al-Aqidi (نواف ضاحي فيصل الشويطي العقيدي; born 10 May 2000) is a Saudi professional footballer who plays as a goalkeeper for Al-Nassr.
+Nawaf Dhahi Faisal Al-Suwaiti Al-Aqidi (نواف ضاحي فيصل الشويطي العقيدي; born 10 May 2000) is a Saudi Arabian professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Nassr and the Saudi Arabia national team.

-Career

-Club
+Club career

 Nawaf began his career for the youth team of Al-Nassr.
 On 30 June 2019, he was chosen in the Saudi program to develop football talents established by General Sports Authority.
 He signed his first professional contract with Al-Nassr on 8 August 2019.
 He returned from the program due to family circumstances and was promoted to Al-Nassr's first-team on 31 December 2019.
 On 11 January 2020, he was named on the bench for the first team the league match against Al-Ittihad.
 On 30 September 2021, Al-Aqidi made his debut for Al-Nassr in the league match against Abha.
 On 30 January 2022, Al-Aqidi joined Al-Tai on loan.
 He made his debut on 12 February 2022, in the 3–1 win against Al-Batin.
 He made 7 appearances and kept 3 clean sheets for Al-Tai before returning to Al-Nassr at the end of the season.

+On 31 January 2025, Al-Aqidi joined Al-Fateh on a six-month loan.

-International
+International career

 Saudi Arabia U23

 He played for the Saudi Arabia U20 national team but was not part of the 2020 AFC U-19 Championship qualification, in which Saudi Arabia qualified with two wins and one draw.
 However, with the 2020 AFC U-19 Championship cancelled due to COVID-19 pandemic, he was able to redeem himself in the 2022 AFC U-23 Asian Cup with a spectacular performance, guiding the team to conquer the first title without conceding a single goal and a near perfect record with only Japan managed to hold Saudi Arabia a draw.

 He was also summoned for the Islamic Solidarity Games in Konya, Turkey, which was delayed to 2022 due to the same reason.
 Al-Aqidi once again impressed in the tournament without conceding a single goal in the group stage until the semi-finals, when he finally conceded a goal after eight consecutive clean sheets, in Saudi Arabia's 2–1 win over Algeria, albeit it was from a penalty rather than an open play.
 In the final, Al-Aqidi finally conceded the first ever open play goal after nine games, which was against the hosts Turkey in a pressuring attempt that saw Metehan Altunbaş netted, yet that goal proved disastrous as Saudi Arabia proved unable to break the Turkish defence as Saudi Arabia's hope to win the second major tournament in the same year crashed by this 0–1 loss.